 Postoperative Pain Management

 The responses to massage therapy are complex and multifactorial – physiological and psychological factors interplay in a complex manner.
 Research has looked at neuroimmune responses at both the peripheral and central levels elicited by massage therapy treatments.

-In short – Massage has a modulatory affect on peripheral and central processes via mechanoreceptors.
-Input from large sensory neurons activate spinal cord interneurons that prevents the spinal cord from amplifying the nociceptive signal.
-This anti-nociceptive effect of massage therapy can help ease discomfort in post surgical patients (Bishop et al. 2015, Vigotsky et al. 2015).
+In short – Massage has a modulatory effect on peripheral and central processes via mechanoreceptors.
+Input from large sensory neurons activates spinal cord interneurons that prevent the spinal cord from amplifying the nociceptive signal.
+This anti-nociceptive effect of massage therapy can help ease discomfort in post-surgical patients (Bishop et al. 2015, Vigotsky et al. 2015).